NOW OFFERING OCULOPLASTICS

 These risks and others will be fully discussed prior to your consent.
 It is important that you address all your questions directly with your surgeon.

 Interested in learning more about eyelid surgery?
-Call us at (858) 455-6800 or click here to schedule a consultation.
+Contact us to schedule a consultation.

 The doctors at Gordon Schanzlin New Vision Institute have either authored or reviewed and approved this content.